xiix0/scam/README.md

-Generosity and perfection are your everlasting goals.
+Hell is empty and all the devils are here.
+		-- Wm.
+Shakespeare, "The Tempest"